In memoriam card: History

 New Year wishes are among the oldest motifs of small devotional pictures and appear as monastic friendship gifts as early as the Middle Ages.
 So-called Osterbildchen or Osterbilder ("Easter pictures") occurred for the first time at the end of the 17th century and derive from the Baroque period.
 They were handed every year to the communicants in the Easter vigil and during Eastertide.
 This custom is still common.

-In German-speaking Catholic regions in memoriam cards are also manufactured on the occasion of the announcement of a death in the family (called Totenbildchen, Totenzettel in Austria also Parte), combined with the request for prayers.
+In German-speaking Catholic regions, in memoriam cards are also manufactured on the occasion of the announcement of a death in the family (called Totenbildchen, Totenzettel, Sterbebild, in Austria also Parte, in a larger size), combined with the request for prayers.
+Nowadays, the cards always include a photo of the deceased.
 Usually they are handed or sent to people who attended the Requiem Mass and the sepulture or have offered their sympathies to the family.
 Wealthy families commissioned such pictures already before 1900.
 Ordinary citizens could not afford such expenses until the 1930s.
 In the course of the 1940s, only a few citizens refrained from having in memoriam cards printed and only when they did not have the financial means to do so.